 Updated October 28, 2017

+The selection of picture books to read to students who have little or no useful vision is very important and particularly for students with additional disabilities.
+When selecting children's books, poems or songs, choose ones that relate to the unit or to familiar experiences or books that suggest new experiences the class will be encountering.
+You will also want to consider if the book depends on the pictures.
 The best way to tell whether or not a story depends on the pictures for meaning is to cover the pictures and read the story yourself or read it to another person.
 Select stories that do not depend on visual experiences or pictures.
 Choose short stories, poems or songs that are related to the topic and can be read in one sitting.
 Vary the selections, particularly for older students as picture books are not always age appropriate.
 Encourage the students to listen to, retell, and act out stories.
 Make the story come to life by reading with plenty of expression, especially the dialog.

 Early Literacy Experiences

 Read to the student frequently and provide a literacy rich environment.
 As you read books with the student, help them develop an enjoyment in listening to the stories by reading with inflection and varying your voice.
 Encourage the student to pretend to read braille stories and explore objects related to the stories.
 Consider creating a book bag with objects related to the story that the student can explore as the story is read.
 For younger students, be sure to include books with objects, raised lines and textures or create your own.
 As with all children, practice proper care of the books and help the student develop "book sense" (e.g. locate front/back, top/bottom, right/left, middle/center; turn pages, etc.) and examine the writing and tactual graphics on each page.